Hizbul Mujahideen terrorist held in Bengaluru | Law-Order

 - India

-A suspected Hizbul Mujahideen terrorist has been arrested here in a joint operation by the Karnataka and Jammu & Kashmir police.
+A suspected Hizbul Mujahideen terrorist has been arrested here following a joint operation by the Karnataka and Jammu & Kashmir police.

 The accused, Talib Hussain was arrested on June 5, police sources said on Tuesday.